Academic Authors: Muskan Panjwani, Alina Yakunina

 473 + = 480

-15. Connect each number to the nearest round number.
+15. A number that has a 0 in the end is called a round number.
+Connect each number to its nearest round number.

-16. Round each 3-digit number to the nearest ten.
-Write
+16. Round each number to the nearest ten.
+Write the

-17. Round each 3-digit number to the nearest hundred.
-Write the rounded number in correct place on the number line.
+17. Round each number to the nearest hundred.
+Write the rounded number in the correct place.

-1. Connect the numbers with a line to make a round number.
-Write the answer in the box.
+1. A number that has a 0 in the end is called a round number.
+Connect the numbers whose sum is a round number.
+Write the sum in the box.

-2. Circle 2 numbers to make round numbersin sum, write the answers in the blank.
+2. Circle 2 numbers to make round numbers in the sum.
+Write the answers in the blanks.

-3. Transform the numbers and fill in the blanks.
+3. Find the pattern and fill in the blanks.

-4. Look at the picture and fill in the blanks.
+4. Find the pattern and fill in the blanks.

-5. Fill in the blanks and write the numbers.
+5. Fill in the blanks.
+Show your work in the table.

 6. Add numbers and fill in the blanks.

-7. Connect the pairs of numbers with a line to make 500.
+7. Connect the numbers that add up to 500.

 9. Complete these sums without regrouping.